nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Shows a summary of attendance records including list of absentees.

 Format: `list attendance tn/TUTORIALNUMBER [tg/TUTORIALGROUPID]`
-*  Shows a list of absentees and summary of the attendance records of students corresponding to the tutorial group for the specified tutorial number.
+*  Shows a list of absentees and summary of the attendance records of all students or students corresponding to the specified tutorial group for the specified tutorial number.
 * `TUTORIALGROUPID` is optional.

 Examples: